 The About page on your website is an opportunity to prove to your audience that you are an expert in your field.
-Helpful information to include on this page would be your educational background, certifications, awards, and speaking opportunities you were featured at.
+Helpful information to include on this page would be education backgrounds, certifications, awards, and speaking opportunities you or your team were featured at.

 If you don’t already have team member bios on your website, this is a great place to add them.
-By including credentials about your team, especially those with designations or accreditations (i.e. Dr, SLP, CPA, CFP, etc.) will build your credibility with your audience.
+By including credentials about your team, especially those with designations or accreditations (i.e. Dr, SLP, CPA, CFP, etc.), you can build credibility with your audience.

 A contact page is an essential part of any website.
 Make it clear how your target audience can get in touch with you.
 Include your location, phone number, email address, and links to all of your social media accounts.

-This is also a great place to include product or service reviews and ratings to showcase testimonials you’ve received in addition to demonstrating trustworthiness.
+This is also a great place to include product or service reviews and ratings to showcase testimonials you’ve received and demonstrate trustworthiness.

-If your brand is already practicing healthy E-A-T tactics, your SEO efforts are in good hands.
-If you’re overwhelmed by E-A-T, that’s okay too; leave the SEO to us.
+If your brand is already practicing healthy E-E-A-T tactics, your SEO efforts are in good hands.
+If you’re overwhelmed by E-E-A-T, that’s okay too; leave the SEO to us.
 Reach out to our team today to discuss how we can help.